FOCUS-Aviation industry turns to childcare, free iPhones to lure workers

 Childcare programs have been one response.
 Apart from airports in California, they are not usually offered at North American airports.
 But that is changing.

 The city of Phoenix's aviation department, which runs the Phoenix Sky Harbor International Airport, has launched a childcare program for airport workers and plans to build a childcare facility on airport property.
-The department currently has 133 of 171 jobs vacant.
+The department, which has about 900 full-time positions, currently has 133 of 171 job openings still unfilled.

 Since its launch, 37 airport workers have joined the program, which covers daycare costs partially.
 The city of Phoenix is also spending $1 million to develop a separate childcare facility next to the airport.